-He also established the Sun Elite Track Club, a post-collegiate training group for female distance runners in Tempe.
-That group, which recorded eight Team USA qualifying performances, included podium finishes by Allie Kieffer at the U.S. National Indoor Championships (third in the 3000-meter run) and at the U.S. Cross Country Championships (10th).
+While an assistant at Arizona State, Cole founded the Sun Elite Track Club, a post-collegiate group that recorded eight Team USA qualifying performances, including podium finishes at the 2011 U.S. National Indoor Championships (third in the 3000-meter run) and at the 2011 U.S. Cross Country Championships (10th).

 Cole began his coaching career in 2006 at Northwood University in Midland, Michigan.
 In his one year with the Timberwolves, the distance group broke 13 school records and Cole helped a pair of runners qualify for the NCAA Division II National Championships, including the school's first men's cross country qualifier and the first women's track and field distance finalist.